LovejeetM/neural_networks_esp32/readme.md

 #### Esp32 WROOM 32 Dev Kit

 * 1.8" TFT Display
 * Capacitive Soil Moisture Sensor
 * DHT22 Sensor
-* BH1750 Light
+* BH1750 Light Sensor
-* GUVA-S12SD UV
+* GUVA-S12SD UV	Sensor

 Will be training a small Neural-Net for performing predictions and analysis on the data collected by the sensors.